-NBA Rumors: Kyrie Irving Expects Boston Celtics To Be Unbeatable In NBA Playoffs 2019
+NBA Rumors: Kyrie Irving Expects Boston Celtics To Be Unbeatable In 2019 NBA Playoffs

 — USA TODAY NBA (@usatodaynba) February 24, 2019

 It’s easy to understand why Kyrie Irving is very optimistic about the Celtics’ playoff chances.
-Despite not making any blockbuster deal before the February NBA trade deadline, the Celtics still have one of the most talented rosters in the league right now.
-If they manage to improve their chemistry before the real battle begins in the Eastern Conference Playoffs, the Celtics definitely have a strong chance of winning the 2019 NBA championship title.
+Despite not making any blockbuster deals before the February NBA trade deadline, the Celtics still have one of the most talented rosters in the league right now.
+If they manage to improve their chemistry before the real battle begins in the Eastern Conference Playoffs, the Celtics definitely have a strong chance of winning the 2019 NBA championship.

-However, the Celtics shouldn’t be overconfident that they can easily fully dominate the Eastern Conference.
+However, the Celtics shouldn’t be overconfident that they can easily win the Eastern Conference.
 LeBron James may already be playing for the Los Angeles Lakers, but other Eastern Conference contenders like the Toronto Raptors, Philadelphia 76ers, and the Milwaukee Bucks shouldn’t be underestimated.
-All those three NBA teams currently have better records than the Celtics and have made massive upgrades with their roster via trade and buyout market.
+All three NBA teams currently have better records than the Celtics and have made massive upgrades with their roster via trade and the buyout market.

-The Sixers added an All-Star caliber talent in Tobia Harris.
-The Raptors boost their frontcourt with the acquisition of Marc Gasol.
+The Sixers added an All-Star caliber talent in Tobias Harris.
+The Raptors boosted their frontcourt with the acquisition of Marc Gasol.
 The Bucks engaged in a trade deal with the New Orleans Pelicans to acquire Nikola Mirotic.
 Unlike the earlier predictions, the Eastern Conference Playoffs is expected to be more competitive in the post-LeBron James era.

-If the Celtics fail to at least reach the Eastern Conference Finals, there are speculations that Kyrie Irving will consider entertaining offers from other NBA teams in the 2019 NBA free agency.
+If the Celtics fail to at least reach the Eastern Conference Finals, there is speculation that Kyrie Irving will consider entertaining offers from other NBA teams in the 2019 NBA free agency.